jasonsbeer/Amiga-2000-EATX/README.md

 ### ISA Slots
 The number of 16 bit ISA slots has been reduced to three.
 This was done to provide additional space on the board.
 Support for ISA cards via a Bridgeboard is unchanged from the Amiga 2000.

+### Serial Port
+The internal (infernal) serial port has been removed.
+The external serial port is present with all signals.

 ### PCB and Layout
 For obvious reasons, it was necessary to move components relative to one another.
 Be sure to double check the orientation and position of all IC's before attaching.
 Components in common with the origianl Amiga 2000 have the same designation as used on the Amiga 2000.
 However, some components have been removed and others have been added with unique designations.
 The video slot has been relocated to the sixth slot position on the board.
 Zorro slots occupy positions 1-5, overlapping with 16-bit ISA slots in the first 3 positions.
 The CPU slot occupies position 7.
 It is possible to have every slot position populated simultaneously.
 This project makes use of a 4 layer board.
 This solved many issues related to real estate on the smaller EATX footprint.